paul-dougherty/paul-dougherty.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 excerpt: "About me"
-author_profile: false
+author_profile: true
 redirect_from:
   - /about/
   - /about.html